petdance/carp-assert-more/README.md

 ## assert\_negative( $this \[, $name \] )

-Asserts that the numeric value of _$this_ is less than zero.
+Asserts that the numeric value of _$this_ is defined and less than zero.

     assert_negative( 0 );       # FAIL
     assert_negative( -14 );     # pass